Accelerated Master of Arts in Communication

 Program Overview

-The Fast-Track Master of Arts (MA) in Communication exposes students to advanced topics as undergraduates and allows them to earn both BA and MA degrees in as little as five years.
+The Accelerated Master of Arts (MA) in Communication exposes students to advanced topics as undergraduates and allows them to earn both BA and MA degrees in as little as five years.
 Students accepted to the fast-track program can use up to 12 credits of graduate-level coursework taken as an undergraduate toward the MA in Communication.

 This joint degree program isn’t just ideal for communication majors—it’s a great opportunity for students in other fields, too!
 For example, a biology major interested in health communication can declare a communication minor and add a master’s degree with just one extra year of study.